 Salmon (Coho, Chum & Pink)

-Pricing: $485.00 Full day saltwater wade trip or river float trip.
-For 1 or 2 anglers.
+Full day saltwater wade trips available, or river float trips.
+For 1 to 3 anglers.

-Demo gear is available for all our trout and steelhead trips.
+Demo gear is available for all our trout, salmon and steelhead trips.

 Coho salmon (or silvers) are the most sought after salmon by fly rod anglers.
 These fish exist in two forms in Puget Sound.
 There is a population of resident fish that range anywhere from 10" to 5 pounds depending on the location and time of year.
 The largest resident silvers can be caught in good numbers off of our local beaches from mid July into September.
 Larger wild fish return a bit later in the early fall and average 6 to 12 pounds.
 These are great fly rod fish and they take baitfish flies well right off the beach when the tides are right.

 Pink salmon (or humpies) run every other odd year and generally provide outstanding fishing in both the salt and the rivers.
 August and early September are the best times to target these fish and early mornings at key locations will often find hundreds of fishing surrounding a few lucky anglers.
 River fishing for pinks can be excellent early in the run, but it doesn't last long as the fish turn nasty the closer they get to spawning.

 Chum salmon are available every winter in November and the fishing can be excellent in the Sound, Hood Canal and in the rivers.
 These fish school up before running their freshwater stream of origin and small green and fuschia flies will generally produce fish.
 Once the fish run the rivers, they stack up in riffles and pools and a swing/dead drifted fly will entice to the fish to strike out of aggression.